Skip to main content

 Download the full job description

-We invite applications from experienced teachers with strong curriculum knowledge and an understanding of NCEA who are interested in casual hours to provide cover when a teacher is absent.
+We invite applications from experienced secondary teachers with strong curriculum knowledge and an understanding of NCEA to join our Waikato South school unit for one year, to provide cover for a teacher away on leave.

 The successful applicant will be: